Cressi Frog Plus Review – Power Meats Efficiency

-When the first Classic Frog Fins were first introduce it made quite a stir in the diving industry.
+When the first Classic Frog Fins were first introduced it made quite a stir in the diving industry.
 This was one of the first scuba fins designed with the blade pitch to an angle different from that of the foot-pocket.

-Cressi Frog Plus Fins Review Video
+Cressi Frog Plus Review Video

 Below is a short video review of Frog Plus fins, made by the guys over at info-on-scuba-diving.com.
-In the video you can see the fins in action, as well as get a closer look at some of its features.
+In the video, you can see the fins in action, as well as get a closer look at some of its features.

 What Are Some Of The Good and Bad Features Of These Fins?

 - Durable – The Cressi Frog Plus fins uses three different materials to make the fins durable and almost indestructible.
 You can literally fold the blade onto itself without the fair of it cracking or breaking.
-With proper Fin care and maintenance you should have these pair of fins for many years to come.
+With proper Fin care and maintenance, you should have these pair of fins for many years to come.

-- Comfortable Foot-Pocket – The foot-pocket is made form soft robber, that also extends along the line of the blade for added stability and keep the shape of the blade.
+- Comfortable Foot-Pocket – The foot-pocket is made from soft rubber, that also extends along the line of the blade for added stability and keep the shape of the blade.
 Each foot pocket has a couple of hole in at the toe end.
 This allows water drain reducing the vacuum effect while taking off the fins.
 It also has good non-slip on the underside of the foot-pocket for stability while standing up.

-- The fins are fitted with conventional robber straps and quick release buckles.
+- The fins are fitted with conventional rubber straps and quick release buckles.
 However, I would suggest that you buy a pair of Cressi Spring Straps.
 This way you won’t have to worry about the rubber fin strap braking, and your feet will be snugly in place sending more power to the blades.

-The bottom line is the blade mounted on top of the foot-pocket and the channelling effect make these pair of fins a very powerful while at the same time being very efficient with minimal strain on your legs.
+The bottom line is the blade mounted on top of the foot-pocket and the channeling effect make these pair of fins a very powerful while at the same time being very efficient with minimal strain on your legs.

 What Are Other Divers Saying about These Fins?